 (3) The power conferred on a local government by subsection (1) is in addition to any power to make local laws conferred on it by any other Act.

+(4A) Nothing in the Building Act 2011 prevents a local government from making local laws under this Act about building work, demolition work, a standard for the construction or demolition of buildings or incidental structures, or the use and maintenance of, and requirements in relation to, existing buildings or incidental structures, as those terms are defined in section 3 of that Act.

 (4) Regulations may set out —

 (a) matters about which, or purposes for which, local laws are not to be made; or